inQWIRE/SQIR/examples/shor/README.md

 Our extracted code uses the [ddsim simulator](https://github.com/iic-jku/ddsim) (through its Qiskit interface) to execute Shor's order finding circuit so running our extracted code requires **Python version >= 3.6, qiskit, and ddsim**.
 Once you have a suitable version of Python, you can install the latter two with `pip install qiskit jkq.ddsim`.
 If you run into trouble with your Python environment, then consider using anaconda per [these directions for installing Qiskit](https://qiskit.org/documentation/getting_started.html).

 To test your Python setup, run `python run_circuit.py test.qasm`.
 You should see the output 7, which corresponds to measuring '111'.
 Our OCaml code runs this command with a generated order finding circuit as input.
-If you find that you need to run a different command on your system (e.g., `python3.9 ...`), then you can modify line 45 of [extraction/ml/Run.ml](extraction/ml/Run.ml).
+If you find that you need to run a different command on your system (e.g., `python3.9 ...`), then you can modify line 47 of [extraction/ml/Run.ml](extraction/ml/Run.ml).

 ### Extraction to OCaml

-The first step is to compile the Coq code.
-You can do this by running `make shor` in the top-level (`../..`) directory.
-The next step is to extract the compiled Coq code to OCaml by running `./extract.sh` in the current directory.
-This will produce a bunch of .ml files in `extraction/ml` and compile them into an executable in `extraction/_build`.
+You can compile the Coq code and extracted OCaml code in the `extraction/` directory by running `make shor` in the top-level (`../..`) directory.

+The code in the `extraction/` directory was generated using the `./extract.sh` script.
+You can re-generate and re-build the extracted code using this script.
+Note that it was last tested with Coq version 8.15.2.
+Other versions of Coq will likely require modifications.

 If you are on MacOS, you may see the following warnings:
 ```
 ld: warning: directory not found for option '-L/opt/local/lib'
-ld: warning: directory not found for option '-L/opt/homebrew/lib'
 ```
 This is caused by our use of zarith, and seems to be safe to ignore.